skeleton9/flot.stackpercent/README.md

 });
 ```
+It will create a chart like this:

 ![example chart](examples/basic_example.jpg)

 And it can be horizontal:

 ![horizontal example](examples/horizontal.jpg)

-You can disable a series's stackpercent so you can display other type of charts with it.
+You can disable a series's stackpercent by setting its own `stackpercent : null`, so you can display other type of charts with it.

 ![with_line example](examples/with_line.jpg)